Toyota reports improved quarterly profit despite incentives

-Toyota Motor Corp. reported Wednesday its quarterly profit rose 21 percent as cost cuts and booming sales in some markets offset the toll from higher U.S. incentives.
+Toyota Motor Corp. reported Wednesday that its quarterly profit rose 21 percent as cost cuts and booming sales in some markets offset the toll from higher U.S. incentives.

 Continue Reading Below